 Defendants' Merger Agreement itself has-even before the merger is effectuated unreasonably restrained competition in this market: it reduced the incentives of both Booz Allen and EverWatch to compete vigorously for the OPTIMAL DECISION contract.
-This reduced incentive has already intruded on competition for OPTIMAL DECISION: one day after the Merger Agreement was announced, an EverWatch manager working on the OPTIMAL DECISION bid recommended to one of EverWatch's subcontractors to

-3 The Merger Agreement has that effect because no matter which company is awarded the contract, Booz Allen will ultimately gain the profits.
+This reduced incentive has already intruded on competition for OPTIMAL DECISION: one day after the Merger Agreement was announced, an EverWatch manager working on the OPTIMAL DECISION bid recommended to one of EverWatch's subcontractors to "definitely stand down on any work for the time being."3 The Merger Agreement has that effect because no matter which company is awarded the contract, Booz Allen will ultimately gain the profits.